SVALBARD & FRANZ JOSEF LAND BIRDING & WILDLIFE TOUR: DETAILED ITINERARY

 Pyramiden is an abandoned Soviet coal mining settlement.
 Originally started by a Swedish company in 1910, it was sold to the Soviet Union in 1927 and the existing structures are crumbling reminders of the Soviet era, right down to heroic murals, a bust of Lenin, grim, mouldering apartment blocks etc. Indeed the place looks like it was abandoned in a hurry as there are so many items still left, including plates and cups, books, magazines and the like.

-The boat trip to Pyramiden is equally exciting, with some awesome fjord, glacier and mountain scenery on both sides as the journey takes one into the upper reaches of Isfjorden.
-The area is good for Long-tailed Jaeger (or Long-tailed Skua) and Ivory Gull and there is even a real chance for the beautiful Sabine’s Gull at this time of year (the birds feed along the glacier fronts).
+The boat trip to Pyramiden is very rewarding, with some awesome fjord, glacier and mountain scenery on both sides as the journey takes us to the huge Nordenskiöld Glacier and Billefjorden.
+The boat trip should turn up Long-tailed Jaeger (or Long-tailed Skua) and Ivory Gull and there is even a real chance for the beautiful Sabine’s Gull at this time of year (the birds feed along the glacier front).

-Please inform our office at the time of booking if you would like to include the extra night in Longyearbyen and the Pyramiden outing.
-Our leaders will be there to accompany participants.
+Please inform our office at the time of booking if you would like to include the Pyramiden Pre-Tour Extension.